venkat50/tutorials/ContainerAsFunction/README.md

 # Conclusion

-Having completed this tutorial you've successfully defined a function for built-in unix utilities and enabled it to be invoked as function.
+Having completed this tutorial you've successfully defined a function for built-in unix utilities and invoked as REST endpoint or in other words created an API.
 Congratulations!
 Check out [tr examples](https://shapeshed.com/unix-tr) for tr usage to build useful functions.